polkadot-developers/hackathon-guide/polkadot-tinkerers.md

 - [polkadot ui](https://polkadot-ui.com) - React component library for Polkadot with components built on Tailwind and Shadcn.
 Works with PAPI/DeDot Next.js/Vite
 - [ReactiveDOT](https://reactivedot.dev/) - Batteries-included framework for building Polkadot front-ends.
 - [DOTConnect](https://dotconnect.dev/) - Universal wallet connector for Polkadot DApps.
+- [LunoKit](https://docs.lunolab.xyz/) — A wallet integration toolkit that simplifies wallet connections to dApp frontends in the Polkadot ecosystem.
 ### Polkadot Solutions/Tooling Matrix

 Have an idea in mind?
 Cross-chain tool, a voting system or a verification solution?
 Check out our [solution matrix](./tinkerer-materials/solution-matrix.md) to find which tools/modules are available for your case!